melvin78/Puntastic/README.md

 DB_PASSWORD=
 ```

-Afterwards update and install the laravel dependencies requires with the help of composer.
+Afterwards update and install the laravel dependencies required with the help of composer.
 Ensure you have composer installed then run this in the terminal of the project's root directory
 ```bash
  $ composer update